 ANT 412 SEMINAR IN SOCIAL-CULTURAL ANTHROPOLOGY

 Prerequisite: ANT 101.
 The concept of culture and ethnographic research.
 Value of cultural anthropology and ethnographic research and their relevance to problems faced by people today.
 Intellectual, social, and political trends that have shaped the development of the field of cultural anthropology.
 Cultural anthropological theory, research design, research practice.
 Offered fall only.

 ANT 415 SEMINAR IN ARCHAEOLOGY

 Prerequisites: ANT 329 or ANT 312.
 Value of archaeology and its relevance to the problems faced by people today.
 Benefits from archaeology and how they are achieved.
 Intellectual, social, and political trends that have shaped the development of the field of archaeology.
 Archaeological theory and research design in depth.
 Negotiating between the different stakeholders in archaeological projects.
 Oral and written communication of archaeological findings.
 Offered spring only.

 Prerequisites: CWP 102, ANT 100; ANT 321 or ANT 323 or ANT 326.
-Value of physical anthropology and its relevance to the problems faced by people today.
-Benefits from physical anthropology and how they are achieved.
-Intellectual, social, and political trends that have shaped the development of the field of physical anthropology.
-Physical anthropology theory and research design in depth.
-Negotiating between the different stakeholders in physical anthropology projects.
-Written communication of physical anthropological findings.
+Value of biological anthropology and its relevance to the problems faced by people today.
+Benefits from biological anthropology and how they are achieved.
+Intellectual, social, and political trends that have shaped the development of the field of biological anthropology.
+Biological anthropology theory and research design in depth.
+Negotiating between the different stakeholders in biological anthropology projects.
+Written communication of biological anthropological findings.
 Offered fall only.